Baby Blood: Release

 The film was shown at the Avoriaz International Fantasy Film Festival in January 1990 and the Sarasota French Film Festival in November 1990.
 At Avoriaz, the film was shown in competition but despite being presented out of competition, it was awarded a jury award, the first time this had happened in the festival's history.

 Baby Blood was released in France on 24 January 1990.
 The film played for three weeks in Paris where it sold 6750 tickets in its first week.
 In total, it sold 10381 tickets in Paris.
 In 2008, a sequel to the film was released titled Lady Blood.

+Home media

 In France, the film was released on VHS by Fil à Film in 1992.
-A Region 1 DVD of Baby Blood was released by Anchor Bay on 10 October 2006.
+A Region 1 DVD of Baby Blood was released by Anchor Bay Entertainment on 10 October 2006.
+On 8 October 2019, Kino Lorber released the film on Blu-ray, On 29 October 2024, Kino Lorber issued a newly-restored 4K UHD Blu-ray edition through their Kino Cult line.